-I recently logged into my USAA account to pay a bill and I noticed three large transactions from my joint checking account.
-My first thought was that my wife may have gone shopping (the category listed was clothing and shoes).
-But my wife isn’t the type of person to spend over $1,000 on three separate transactions at the same store, on the same day – in another country.
+When I logged into my USAA joint checking account to pay a bill, I noticed three large transactions.
+My first thought was that my wife had gone shopping.
+But she isn’t the type of person to spend more than $1,000 on three separate transactions at the same store, on the same day – in another country.

 I am very careful about how and where I use my debit and credit cards.
-I almost always use my credit card over my debit card because credit cards offer better consumer protections and better cash rewards.
+I almost always prefer to use my credit card over my debit card because they offer better consumer protections and better cash rewards.

 I usually only use my debit card for ATM withdrawals.
-In fact, I distinctly remember one of the last times I used my USAA debit card to make a purchase.
-It was several years ago and I received a call from the USAA fraud department as I was leaving the store (I hadn’t used the card for a purchase in a long time, and I made the purchase in another state while on vacation, so USAA’s software flagged the transaction and their department called me).
+In fact, I distinctly remember one of the last times I used it to make a purchase.
+It was several years ago and I received a call from the card’s fraud department as I was leaving the store (I hadn’t used the card for a purchase in a long time, and I made the purchase in another state while on vacation, so the card company’s software flagged the transaction and their department called me).

-But a stolen debit card or stolen credit card can happen to you, even if you take precaution.
-Thieves may, for example, plant a virus onto your computer, hack into a third party system that stores your debit card information, they could skim your card number when you make a purchase at a restaurant or other location, or you could simply lose your wallet.
+But your debit card can be stolen even if you’re careful.
+Thieves may, for example, plant a virus onto your computer, hack into a third-party system that stores your debit card information or they could skim your card number when you make a purchase at a restaurant.
+Or you could simply lose your wallet.

 In my case, I’ll never know how my debit number was stolen.
-But in all likelihood, my number was most likely compromised as part of a larger data breach.
+But, my number was most likely compromised as part of a larger data breach.

-The first step in any case of credit or debit card theft is to report it immediately.
+The first step is to report the theft immediately.
 This will limit the damage to your account, get the ball rolling on having your money replaced in your checking account (it can take a few days), and get a replacement card sent to you.

-This Highlights Why I Prefer Credit Cards Over Debit Cards
+Why Credit Cards Offer Better Protections Than Debit Cards

-These thieves stole over $1,000 of my money.
-That is money that was immediately taken from my checking account.
-Thankfully, we had enough money in our account to cover the temporary loss of that money.
+These thieves stole more than $1,000 from my checking account.
+Thankfully, we had enough money in our account to cover the temporary loss.

-When your credit card number is stolen, the disputed charges should be removed from your available balance, which gives you the flexibility to continue spending as you normally would.
+When your credit card number is stolen, the disputed charges should be removed from your available balance, which allows you to continue spending as you normally would.

-With debit cards, however, the stolen money is immediately taken out of your account, which can cause overdrafts and other problems.
-It can also take some time before you get the funds replaced.
-In other words, it can quickly become a financial nightmare.
+With debit cards, however, the stolen money is immediately taken out of your account.
+It can also take some time before you get the funds replaced, which can create a financial nightmare.

-Credit cards have other benefits in addition to stronger consumer protections, including cash back or rewards programs, and special programs such as rental car insurance, purchase protections, and more.
+Credit cards have other benefits, including cash back or rewards programs, and special programs such as rental car insurance, purchase protections and more.

 These are some of our recommended credit cards for military members.
 They offer great rewards and excellent consumer protections.
 However, I only recommend using credit cards if you can (and will!) pay your balance in full each month.

-This Was an Inconvenience, But No Major Harm Was Done
+An Inconvenience, But No Serious Harm Was Done

 In the end, this is an inconvenience for me, and for USAA.
-But I won’t lose any money.
-I should receive the money back in my account in a few days.
-I also had to cancel my ATM / Debit card, and I will get a new one in about a week or so.
+But I didn’t lose any money.
+I got the money back in my account in a few days.
+I also had to cancel my ATM/Debit card, and I will get a new one in about a week or so.

 Photo credit: Don Hankins.